poonai/poonai.github.io/content/posts/how-debuggers-works-part1.md

 ![registers](/img/registersintro.png)

-CPU executes the instruction that the instruction pointer pointing to.
-If you have studied microprocessors at school, you might strike the cord.
+CPU executes the instruction that the instruction pointer points to.
+If you have studied microprocessors at university, you might remember.

 ![dejavu](/img/dejavu.jfif)
 So, that means if we set the instruction pointer to `0x498223` then the CPU will execute the instruction at `0x498223` again.CPU registers can be manipulated using`PtraceGetRegs` and `PtraceSetRegs`.